Bekal Fort: History

-During the Perumal Age Bekal was a part of Mahodayapuram.
+During the Perumal Age, Bekal was part of Mahodayapuram.
 Following the decline of Mahodayapuram Perumals, Bekal came under the sovereignty of the Mushika or Kolathiri or Chirakkal Royal Family in the 12th century.
-The maritime importance of Bekal increased under the Kolathiris and Malabar became an important port town.
+The maritime importance of Bekal increased under the Kolathiris and Malabar became an essential port town.

-After the Battle of Talikota in 1565 feudatory chieftains including the Keladi Nayakas (Ikkeri Nayaks) became powerful in the region.
+After the Battle of Talikota in 1565, feudatory chieftains including the Keladi Nayakas (Ikkeri Nayaks) became powerful in the region.
 Bekal served as a hub to first dominate, then later defend Malabar.
 The economic importance of this port town prompted the Nayakas to fortify Bekal subsequently.
 Hiriya Venkatappa Nayaka initiated the construction of the fort and it was completed in 1650 AD by Shivappa Nayaka.
-Chandragiri fort near Kasargod was also built during this period.
+Chandragiri fort near Kasargod was also built during this time.

 The struggles between the Kolathiries and nayaks to hold this area ended when Hyder Ali conquered the Nayakas and Bekal fell into the hands of Mysore kings.

 It was an important military station for Tipu Sultan when he led a military expedition to capture Malabar.
 The coins and artefacts found in archaeological excavations at Bekal fort indicate the strong presence of Mysore Sultans.
 Tipu Sultan's death during the Fourth Anglo-Mysore War ended Mysorean control in 1799.
 The fort came under the British East India Company's control and became the headquarters of the Bekal Taluk of South Canara District in Bombay presidency.
 The political and economic importance of Bekal and its port declined.

-Nearby the Mukhyaprana Temple of Hanuman and ancient Muslim mosque bear testimony to the religious harmony that prevailed in the area.

 Tourism

-India declared Bekal Fort a special tourism area in 1992 and formed Bekal Tourism Development Corporation three years later to promote it.
+India declared Bekal Fort a special tourism area in 1992 and formed the Bekal Tourism Development Corporation three years later to promote it.
 The fort has been featured in the song 'Uyire' (Tamil) from the movie Bombay and the song ‘Dwadashiyil’ from the Malayalam movie Madhuranombarakattu.

 Transportation

 Local roads connect to Mangalore in the north and Calicut in the south.
-The nearest railway station is Bekal Fort Railway Station, Kanhangad Railway Station and Kotikulam Railway Station on Mangalore-Palakkad line. ‘’’’There are airport only having big airport only’Calicut.
+The nearest railway station is Bekal Fort Railway Station, Kanhangad Railway Station and Kotikulam Railway Station on Mangalore-Palakkad line.

+The nearest airports are Mangalore International Airport, 71 km, Kannur International Airport, 101 km, and Calicut International Airport, 195 km.